UPPMAX/R-matlab-julia-HPC/docs/r/load_runR.rst

 Exercise X1: find and use installed R packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- From the R interpreter, check which packages are installed.
+- From the R interpreter, check which packages are installed,
+  using :code:`installed.packages()`

 .. admonition:: Answer
     :class: dropdown